huskyroboticsteam/mission-control/README.md

 - `joint` - the name of the joint
 - `position` - the current position in degrees

-## Set Inverse Kinematics
+## Set Arm IK Enabled
 ### Description
 Sent from Mission Control to enable or disable inverse kinematics controls on the rover.

 ### Syntax
 ```
 {
-  type: "setInverseKinematics",
+  type: "setArmIKEnabled",
   enabled: boolean
 }
 ```

 ### Parameters
-- `enabled` - whether or not inverse kinematics should be enabled or disabled.
+- `enabled` - whether or not inverse kinematics for the arm should be enabled or disabled.

 ## Motor Status Report
 ### Description